camilledtr/palworld-icons/README.md

-# palworld-type-icons
+# palworld-icons
+* Webp icons for each pal work skill
-Svg icons for each pal type
+* Webp icons for each pal type